filip-codes/breeze-nuxt/README.md

 # Laravel Breeze - Nuxt.js Edition

+## Inspiration
+This project was heavily inspired by the [Breeze Nuxt.js](https://github.com/laravel/breeze-next) project.
+Have fun!

 ## Introduction

 This repository is an implementation of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [Nuxt.js](https://nuxtjs.org).
 All of the authentication boilerplate is already written for you - powered by [Laravel Sanctum](https://laravel.com/docs/sanctum), allowing you to quickly begin pairing your beautiful Nuxt.js frontend with a powerful Laravel backend.